(1) For the chips in Tesla's supercomputer, see

 Digital-

-1) A 3/4" (19mm) broadcast-quality component digital videotape format that records uncompressed frames in the ITU-R BT.601 standard.
-Developed by Sony and Bosch in the mid-1980s, D-1 was the first professional digital video format and was later standardized by SMPTE.
+1) An early 3/4" (19mm) broadcast-quality component digital videotape format that recorded uncompressed frames in the ITU-R BT.601 standard.
+Developed by Sony and Bosch in the mid-1980s, D-1 was the first professional digital video format, later standardized by SMPTE.

-Using costly tape decks and metal-particle cassettes, D-1 records standard definition (SD) at 704x480 pixels.
-It takes 1MB of storage for each frame; however, because a small amount of compression takes place, 30 fps requires a transfer rate of only 27MB per second.
+Using costly tape decks and metal-particle cassettes, D-1 recorded standard definition (SD) at 704x480 pixels.
+Using a small amount of compression, 30 fps required a transfer rate of 27MB per second.
 See

 ITU-R BT.601,